ryu878/bybit_scalp_bot/README.md

-# bybit_scalp_bot
+# bybit scalp bot
-Simple scalp bot for Bybit USDT Perpetual futures
+Simple scalp bot for Bybit USDT Perpetual futures written on python

 # This bot will execute only short trades